-The department (under the guidance of Dr. Di Salvo) has developed on line tests in each of the major first year rotations.
-The test is administered in the third week of a 4 week rotation and is then reviewed with the resident by a staff member.
+OSCEs are taken at the end of each of the first year rotations, and reviewed with the resident by a staff member.
 These tests are used as monitors of successful learning during a rotation and help identify areas for further study.

 Taken in January of the R1, R2, and R3 years, this examination is used as a monitor of the resident’s performance in each of 13 areas (Breast, Chest, Cardiac, Gastrointestinal, Genitourinary, Vascular Interventional, Musculoskeletal, Neuroradiology, Nuclear Radiology, Pediatric, Ultrasound, General Competency, and Physics).
 These examinations are used to provide feedback to the resident to determine areas in need of additional study.